Please note: The wheelchair lift at the New York Transit Museum in Brooklyn is temporarily out of service.

 The New York Transit Museum: 50 Years of Stories

-Drawn from the Museum’s vast collection of photographs and objects, the special anniversary exhibition highlights unusual transit experiments, bold proposals for improving the system, and the memorable personalities who shaped it.
+Drawn from the Museum’s vast collection of photographs and objects, this special anniversary exhibition highlights unusual transit experiments, bold proposals for improving the system, and the memorable personalities who shaped it.

 Gold MetroCard on pale yellow background